rogerhu/compsci_guides/Rotting-Oranges.md

 ⏰ **Time to complete**: 15 mins

 1. **U-nderstand**
-    1. What do the possible values of the grid represent?
+    a.
+What do the possible values of the grid represent?
 1’s are fresh oranges, 2’s are rotten oranges and 0’s are empty spaces

     b.
 What data structures can I use to store the grids?
 You can use a 2D array, hashset, queue, etc.

     c.
 Do we need to keep track of the level?
 Yes, you can keep track of the level using a search algorithm.
 Trick is to only increment once per level and only if fresh.

     d.
 What is a possible edge case?
 That there is no fresh, there is no rotten

     ```markdown
     HAPPY CASE